How to Beat the Heat in Summer While Hiking

 A hiker at a creek putting in a scarf

-During this water hike, we always soaked our hat and buff full of water.
+During this water hike, we always soaked our hat and buff full of water - Coyote Gulch

-Do hikes which lead through water, a creek or a river - something we did multiple times like through the Narrows or to the Kanarra Falls.
+Do hikes that lead through water, a creek, or a river—we did this multiple times, like through the Narrows or to the Kanarra Falls.

-Getting acclimatized to the heat takes one to two weeks afterwards, you are able to handle the heat much easier.
-Therefore, we plan to hike into the Grand Canyon the SK down to the Colorado River and the BA up after two weeks.
-This will be the most challenging track of all, but we know how to master it.
+Getting acclimatized to the heat takes one to two weeks, but afterwards, you can handle the heat much easier.
+Therefore, we planned to hike into the Grand Canyon the South Kaibab Trail down to the Colorado River and the Bright Angel up after two weeks in the heat.
+This was the most challenging track of all, but we knew how to master it.
 Do you wish to learn more about this hike?
-We did it already 18 years ago.
-We were much younger but less prepared and trained.
-We can't wait to do it again: Grand Canyon
+We did it already 19 years ago and again in our mid-50s.
+This time we were much better prepared and trained which made the difference.
+This hike was a once-in-a-lifetime experience: Grand Canyon-South Rim Hiking.

 Salty Nuts for hiking